FUND YOUR TRAVELS WITH SEASONAL WORK

-If you have not already purchased additional reading then I highly recommend two of the following books to start you off, which will cover a variety of safety about hopping trains along with enough information to make you a professional hobo or at least a “smart greenhorn,” like myself.
+If you have not already purchased additional reading then I highly recommend three of the following books to start you off, which will cover a variety of safety about hopping trains along with enough information to make you a professional hobo or at least a “smart greenhorn,” like myself.
 I recommend purchasing a paperback copy of:

 DUFFY LITTLEJOHNS: HOPPING FREIGHT TRAINS IN AMERICA

 THE BLACK BOOK OF FREIGHT TRAIN RIDING BY LIMEY PETE

 Other reading material that is worth carrying along with you on your train hopping adventures…keep these PDFs on your phone or print em out at the library.

 2015 VAGABOND BIBLE FOR TRAIN HOPPERS, HITCHHIKERS AND BICYCLE PUNKS! - I re-uploaded the Vagabond Bible (2015) edition provided by Hobo_Huck of StP and the subreddit /r/vagabond section